mSitkovets/linguify/README.md

 - Base README.md in repo is filled out as a pitch for the project
 - Pitch describes what your app will do in a short paragraph or two
 - Who would use this app?
 What functionality does it have?
 Why are you interested in this idea?
 - Mention how your app relates to the topics above (it's okay if you're not familiar with certain technologies yet).
-Give us a hint of what your data model might look like or descibe how you see the UI looking.
+Give us a hint of what your data model might look like or descibe how you see the UI looking or behaving.

 #### Deliverable 2 : Data Modeling
 - Jan 30th